glycerine/spin_paxos/README.md

 have to prove that _all on your own_; a fraught prospect compared to relying on bedrock Paxos.

-As a bonus, Lampson teaches hierarchical-leases, which the countless other papers (e.g. Quorum Read Paxos?) re-invent or re-discover.
+As a bonus, Lampson teaches hierarchical leases.
-There seems to be a minor industry devoted to re-discovering and popularizing Paxos optimizations that are well-known in the literature.
-This gashes potholes into an already muddy field, so it is worth reading these originals as much as possible.

-I'll quote that section, because it was new to me, and because it is vastly simpler than trying to understand the Vertical Paxos paper.
-This is important because leases are the most common antidote to the livelock "problem" inherent in basic (leaderless) Paxos.
+I'll quote that section, because it was new to me, and because it suggests a very practical idea.
+Hierarchical leases are important because leases are the most common antidote to the livelock "problem" inherent in basic (leaderless) Paxos.
-I put problem in quotes because it is the other side of the high-availability coin.
+I put "problem" in quotes because it is the other side of the high-availability coin.
 It is hard to get one without the other.
-A hierarchy of leases solves this dilema while making the common happy path fast at most any scale.
+Leases, and for a big cluster, a hierarchy of leases, solve this dilema while making the common happy-path fast at scale.
+They trade off a little availability (wait for the lease to timeout that was held by a dead master) for alot of live-lock contention avoidance that yields high throughput when not in recovery mode.

 > 2.3 Hierarchical Leases
 >